ddo/node-orm2/Readme.md

 You can call `orm.express` more than once to have multiple database connections.
 Models defined across connections will be joined together in `req.models`. **Don't forget to use it before `app.use(app.router)`, preferably right after your assets public folder(s).**

-## Examples

-See `examples/anontxt` for an example express based app.

 ## Documentation